svsairevanth12/Open-Fiesta/theme/final_theme_gap_analysis.md

 P2 (Nice to Have / Stretch):

-1. Implement GlowWrapper (if kept) applying accent-glow via CSS variables.
-2. Add minimal animated mesh background (CSS gradients + subtle animation) behind an optional class (respect reduced motion).
-3. Add unit test (or snapshot) for `generateThemeClasses` to lock class contract.
+1. Add unit test (or snapshot) for `generateThemeClasses` to lock class contract.
-4. Provide script / doc snippet for adding new accent sets safely (contrast check + variable insertion).
+2. Provide script / doc snippet for adding new accent sets safely (contrast check + variable insertion).

 ## 6. Implementation Notes

-- Mesh/Particles (if implemented): Prefer pure CSS (conic + radial gradient layers, transform animation with `prefers-reduced-motion` guard).
-Avoid heavy canvas.
-- GlowWrapper: Simple component adding `data-glow` attribute and shadow using `--accent-primary`; ensure layered within stacking context, avoid performance-heavy filters.
 - Contrast Utility: Use relative luminance formula; target WCAG AA for normal text (≥ 4.5:1) and log if violation (dev only).
 - Spec Doc: Enumerate CSS vars: `--accent-primary`, `--accent-secondary`, `--accent-bg-primary`, badge-related glow vars, and any chat input surface tokens (list current and stable future commitments).